-- U.S. Department of State (DOS) issues visas - U.S. Department of Homeland Security (DHS) controls actual admission & stay in U.S. - May only be admitted to the U.S. in one category at a time - Each category has benefits and restrictions - Form I-94: created by Customs & Border Protection (CBP) at admission--notes admission date, category, and length of authorized stay - TIP: Print I-94 from CBP website after each entry to confirm spelling of name, proper immigration category, and length of authorized stay - Approval of a change or extension of status is noted with creation of an updated I-94 - Change of Status: may change categories within U.S. via U.S. Citizenship & Immigration Services (USCIS) if in valid status at time of application-limitations apply - Extension of Status: may extend authorized stay within U.S. via USCIS if in valid status at time of application-limitations apply - NOTE: international travel after approval of change or extension may require new DOS-issued visa in order to re-enter the U.S.
+- May only be admitted to the U.S. in one category at a time - Each category has benefits and restrictions - Form I-94: created by Customs & Border Protection (CBP) at admission--notes admission date, category, and length of authorized stay - TIP: Print I-94 from CBP website after each entry to confirm spelling of name, proper immigration category, and length of authorized stay - Approval of a change or extension of status is noted with creation of an updated I-94 - Change of Status: may change categories within U.S. via USCIS if in valid status at time of application - Extension of Status: may extend authorized stay within U.S. via USCIS if in valid status at time of application - NOTE: international travel after approval of change or extension may require new DOS-issued visa in order to re-enter the U.S